 Exercise.
 Please rank the circles in the order of importance:

 Without knowing ANYTHING about these circles, you were easily able to rank them.
-That’s visual hierarchy.
+That’s a visual hierarchy.

 Certain parts of your website are more important than others (forms, calls to action, value proposition etc), and you want those to get more attention than the less important parts.
 If you website menu has 10 items, are all of them equally important?
 Where do you want the user to click?
 Make important links more prominent.